devsacti/ITservice/README.md

 (ex)

-　　　　　　　　　　　　　　　　　:arrow_upper_right: index.jsp
+　　　　　　　　　　　　　　　　　:arrow_upper_right: cofig of jsp and index.jsp

-Spring Framework with Build Tool　　:arrow_right: controller.java of JAVA-APP, config of myBatis
+Spring Framework with Build Tool　　:arrow_right: config and controller.java of JAVA-APP + config of myBatis

-　　　　　　　　　　　　　　　　　:arrow_lower_right:  AWS Linux Server
+　　　　　　　　　　　　　　　　　:arrow_lower_right: config of AWS and AWS Linux Server

-　　　　　　　　　　　　　　　　　:arrow_lower_right:  myBatis->(MariaDB of AWS RDS)
+　　　　　　　　　　　　　　　　　:arrow_lower_right:  config of AWS RDS and MariaDB of AWS RDS)

 ## Implementations
 [JAVA-APP](https://github.com/devsacti/JAVA-APP)